msilvestro/matteosilvestro/pages/en/music.md

 Having recently started choir classes and considering the period of the year, I wanted to record an a cappella version of a Christmas carol with my family.
 However, this idea was way more demanding than I realized and I eventually decided to entrust this task to my Game Boy Color, which lately I had repurposed as musical synthesizer thanks to the [Nanoloop One][nlo] cartridge.

-I chose *Tu scendi dalle stelle* (*You Come Down from the Stars*) because it is a traditional Italian Christmas carol, as well as being a personal favourite.
+I chose *Tu scendi dalle stelle* (*You Come Down from the Stars*) because it is a traditional Italian Christmas carol, as well as being a personal favorite.

 This is the first verse as sung by the Game Boy Color in the video: